-Tips · 6 MIN READ · JON HENCINSKI, TYLER FORNES AND DAVID BLANTON · JUL 8, 2020 · TAGS: How to / Managed detection and response / Managed security / Planning / SOC
+Tips · 6 MIN READ · JON HENCINSKI, TYLER FORNES AND DAVID BLANTON · JUL 8, 2020 · TAGS: How to / Managed security / MDR / Planning / SOC

 Remember that time we almost brought down our point of sale environment on a busy holiday weekend because we thought the red team was a real bad guy?
 Whoah, that would’ve been bad.
 But we didn’t because we did our prep work.
 The SOC had a bat phone to the red team and was able to quickly verify the evil “whoami” and “net” commands were from the red team.
 Crisis averted.

 Red team assessments are a great way to understand your detection and investigative capabilities, and stress test your Incident Response (IR) plan.
 But good intentions can lead to bad outcomes if you don’t do your prep work.
 A red team will generate activity that looks similar to a targeted attack (cue the adrenaline).
 So a little planning goes a long way.

 Here’s six things you should do before taking on the red team.